 Residency Degree or Certificate Earned

 Not all dental residency programs offer the same academic credentials upon completion.
 In fact, these may range widely, from certificates to master degrees in the specialty of the residency.
-Extensive oral and Maxillofacial surgery residency programs typically award master degrees or an additional Ph.D.
+Oral and Maxillofacial Surgery residency programs may be either 4 to 6 years with the latter awarding a MD.

 As you research the type of degree or certificate offered by each residency program you’re considering, consider your options carefully.
 Different degrees and certificates may impact your future career and the opportunities available to you as a practicing dentist.